feathersjs/docs/guides/chat/processing.md

 This will include the `user` property using the `userId`, retrieving it from the `users` service to all messages.

-You can learn more about how the `populate` hook works by checking out he API docs for [`feathers-hooks-common`](/api/hooks-common.md).
+You can learn more about how the `populate` hook works by checking out the API docs for [`feathers-hooks-common`](/api/hooks-common.md).

 ## What's next?